timlichen/kahtizzle/README.md

 # kahtizzle
-an infinite game of kahtizzle
+An infinite game of kahtizzle

-the finest game known
+The finest game ever known